 The irony is, natural fibres need washed much less often than synthetics, and will look good for decades if cared for properly.
 In fact, fabrics like cashmere and leather improve with age if cared for well!

 Once I learned how to care for my clothes properly and showed them the love they deserve, it felt like my whole wardrobe opened up to a realm of new possibilities.
 Beige vintage suede trousers?
 No problem!
 Vibrant cash-silk blends?
 Bring ’em on!

 So, in what I promise will be much less boring than it sounds, I’ve decided to start a mini series to help fashionistas who want to wear and take care of the clothes of their dreams without fear.
 Below I’ve explained the essentials of washing your most delicate pieces.
-I’ll also cover how to store your clothes properly in my next post, so check back soon for more essential clothes care info!
+I’ve also covered how to store your clothes properly in this post, so be sure to check it out for more essential clothes care info!

 How often should I wash my clothes?

 Do not over-wash your clothes!
 I repeat: do not over-wash your clothes!
 Our over-reliance on materials like polyester means we’ve become addicted to doing load after load of laundry, when in reality most clothes need washed much less frequently than we assume.
 The general rule is anything worn directly against the skin (such as underwear) or worn in sweaty situations (like gym gear) needs washed after every wear, whereas everything else can be cleaned at your discretion.

 This is especially true for natural fibres which are highly breathable, and therefore miraculously don’t hold on sweaty or food smells.
 For example, I only wash my cashmere after around half a dozen to a dozen wears – even my cashmere socks (I mean it!).
 Over-washing can cause colour fading and affect the shape of delicate garments.
 Meanwhile, reducing your washing will save you time and money, and is better for the environment.
 Result!